AndrewQuijano/Treespace_REU_2017/README.md

 Add the following arguments as needed:
 * --dir, the input directory that has text files containing newick graphs or adjacency lists of phylogenetic networks
 * -n, the input directory has text files that has newick formatted phylogenetic trees
-* -d, draw the trees, biparite graphs, etc.
+* -d, draw the trees, bipartite graphs, etc.

 After filling out the networks you want to get metrics for, here is how to execute the code:
 `python3 run_treespace.py --dir <directory> -d`

-## Usage - Testing on Generated Networks
+## Usage — Testing on Generated Networks
 Louxin Zhang has provided me the source code to generate random binary phylogenetic networks, located in the [phylo_generator](https://github.com/AndrewQuijano/Treespace_REU_2017/tree/main/phylo_generator).
 Feel free to see his original code [here](https://github.com/LX-Zhang/Phylogenetic-Networks)

 After compiling the C code, run the following example to run generating 12 graphs with 3 leaves and 15